ovh/docs/pages/platform/kubernetes-k8s/installing-keycloak/guide.en-au.md

 ### Configure Keycloak instance in your Kubernetes cluster as an OIDC provider

-Now you have a working keycloak, and created a User, you can log in to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com.au/&ovhSubsidiary=au){.external}.
+Now you have a working keycloak, and created a User, you can log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=au).
-Go to the `Public Cloud`{.action} section, and then in the sidebar, click on `Managed Kubernetes Service`{.action} .
+Go to the `Public Cloud`{.action} section, and then in the sidebar, click on `Managed Kubernetes Service`{.action}.

 ![OVHcloud Kubernetes section](images/kube.png)